-Since the project was announced, the city received interest from three property owners who are now signed up to work with our consultants to nominate their properties.
-Descriptions and photos of the three properties are included below.
+Since the project was announced, the city received interest from two property owners who worked with our consultants to nominate their properties.
+Descriptions and photos of the two properties are included below.
 These properties were deemed eligible to apply to nominate their property based on the following standards:

 - The structure is significantly associated with the history, architecture, archaeology, engineering, or cultural heritage of the community;

 - The structure is at least 50 years old or is of lesser age and has exceptional importance;

 - i.e. the property retains its original character and is able to communicate its historic significance within the community

 - And falls within at least one of the eleven categories provided on the eligibility flow chart.

 On September 12th, the structures at 113 W Pioneer and 505 5th St NE were officially approved to be listed on the local historic register by the City Council.

 If your property is listed on the local historic register, the property is then eligible for financial incentives which are further explained in our financial incentives brochure.
 Proposed changes to the structure will also be required to be reviewed by the Design Review and Historic Preservation Board and will require a receipt of a Certificate of Appropriateness indicating that the Board has reviewed the proposed changes for compliance with the required review criteria and certify that the changes will not adversely affect the historic characteristics of the property.